What is the Intelligent Access Program?

 Under the Heavy Vehicle National Law (HVNL), IAP can be imposed as a condition of a permit or notice by a road manager.
 The way in which IAP is applied, or the sort of IAP applications that are made available to transport operators, may differ between states and territories.
-State and territory road transport authorities deliver all IAP services under the delegation of the NHVR.
-Meaning operators enrol in the IAP through the state they are travelling in.
+IAP services in Queensland and New South Wales are delivered by the state's road transport authority under the delegation of the NHVR, meaning operators enrol in the IAP through the state they are travelling in.

-For more information please read the Intelligent Access Program (IAP) information sheet (PDF, 117KB).
+For more information please read the Intelligent Access Program (IAP) information sheet (PDF, 140KB).

 Operating at Higher Mass Limits